 We discourage students from leaving school for lunch.
 Parents or older siblings who have graduated from high school may take their student to lunch but the office must be notified by a legal guardian in advance.
 Friends of that student are not allowed to accompany the student regardless if permission has been given by their parents.
 If students return after their normal lunch period, they are still responsible for any missing work.
 Parents are allowed to provide lunch for their student ONLY.
-Lunch CANNOT be brought in for other students or groups.
-Lunch CANNOT be delivered from an outside establishment (Jimmy Johns, Grub Hub, etc) for a student.
+Food CANNOT be brought in for other students or groups.
+Food CANNOT be delivered from an outside establishment (Jimmy Johns, GrubHub, etc) for a student.
+We will not accept food from outside establishments for students.